 Lucas is trained in computational biophysics and protein engineering.
 Prior to Cyrus he was a Translational Investigator & Senior Fellow at the Baker lab at UW, developing small-molecule binding proteins and protein design algorithms.
-Lucas is the founder of PedalAnywhere, a national bike rental startup.
-Lucas’ scientific work includes a patented computationally designed enzyme, an RNA-dynamics-modeling software toolkit, and algorithm optimization for automation of computational protein design.
+Lucas is the founder of PedalAnywhere, an online-only bicycle rental company.
+Lucas’ scientific work includes a patented computationally designed enzyme, an RNA-dynamics-modeling software toolkit (built during his Ph.D. with Eugene Shakhnovich and Xiaowei Zhuang at Harvard), and algorithm optimization for automation of computational protein design.
 Harvard A.B., Biochemical Sciences (summa cum laude and Goldwater Scholar) and Ph.D., Biophysics; Hertz Fellow.

 Yifan has been at the forefront of computational protein modeling and biophysics in a variety of fields.
 Yifan was the lead developer on core Rosetta protein modeling functionality, and the project manager at CCNY for an electrostatics calculation software package, MCCE.
 He pioneered a number of technical refinements in protein structure energy evaluation currently used in Rosetta.
 Yifan is a leader in computational protein modeling, with experience ranging from ab initio protein structure prediction to crystallography to protein-protein interaction design and over 20 scientific publications in leading journals.
 He is a former Translational Investigator & Research Scientist at the Baker lab at the University of Washington.
 Yifan completed a B.S. in Physics at Fudan University and earned his Ph.D. in Physics at CCNY.

-Javier has over 10 years of experience in scientific software development, with deep expertise in Python, C++, High-performance computing, and cloud infrastructure.
-Prior to Cyrus he was a Translational Investigator at the UW IPD and a Graduate Student UW’s Baker lab.
+Javier has over 15 years of experience in scientific software development, with deep expertise in Python, C++, High-performance computing, and cloud infrastructure.
+Prior to Cyrus he was a Translational Investigator at the UW IPD and a Graduate Student the Baker lab at UW.
 His scientific research was in computational protein design, focusing on the creation of non-natural protein scaffolds.
 Javier designed software pipeline tools for protein design broadly used in the Baker lab for distributing computing jobs across a large infrastructure.
-Javier built the Cyrus prototype software deployment.
+Javier built the Cyrus prototype software deployment and architected and lead development of the current Cyrus Bench platform.
 Javier earned his Bachelors in Biochemistry at the University of Chile and his Ph.D. in Biomolecular Structure and Design at UW.